 By JJ Jones

-I first heard the Artisan Elite series at the 2017 NAMM show, demo’d by jazz phenom Mark Guiliana.
+I first heard Sabian’s Artisan Elite series cymbals at the 2017 NAMM show, demo’d by jazz phenom Mark Guiliana.
 I was impressed by their focused and complex sound, perfect for Mark’s playing style.
-Mark said afterward he loves the Elites for their quieter nuances, since so much of his playing is in low volume settings, and that they are “incredibly expressive” and “a joy to play.”
+Mark said afterward they were “incredibly expressive” and “a joy to play,” and that he loves the Elites for their quieter nuances since so much of his playing is in low volume settings.

 Sabian sent us the 22” Elite ride, a pair of 14” Elite hi-hats and a pair of 15” Artisan Light hi-hats to review, the hats shipping in their own embroidered sleeves.
 At $584 and $599 respectively for the ride and hats on Musician’s Friend, the Artisan Elites are Sabian’s top-of-the-line series.
 The manufacturing process starts with a B20 bronze alloy (80% copper, 20% tin), and employs three different hand-hammering processes that utilize extensive multi-peen and high-density hammering.
 Sections of surface on both the top and bottom are left un-lathed to show traces of tin oxide.
 The entire process makes for a for a sound, as well as a look, that is as Sabian says, “deeper, darker, and dirtier”.